As of July 4th, 2020, several areas throughout the destination have enacted mask mandates for locals and visitors of the

 Taxi companies and other transportation-for-hire companies such as Uber and Lyft are able to make operational decisions independent of the status of operations at Myrtle Beach International Airport.
 Inquiries for those companies should be directed to them.

-As airlines reduce capacity nation-wide, schedule changes and cancellations have occurred.
-Travelers should check on the status of their flight prior to arriving at the Airport.
+As airlines reduce capacity nation-wide, schedule changes and cancellations have frequently occurred.
+Travelers should check on the status of their flight prior to arriving at the airport.
 You can find updated arrival and departure information, here.

 Travelers wishing to change or cancel their itinerary should contact their airlines directly.
 Contact information for all airlines with service at MYR can be found, here.